 All over the world, people wear sunglasses.
-This year, Americans alone will buy 200 million pairs.
+This year, Americans alone will buy over 200 million pairs of sunglasses.
 With our growing plastic pollution crisis, it only makes sense to reduce the amount of virgin plastic we buy.
 Purchasing sunglasses that use less virgin plastic, or none at all, is the optimal way to go.

 Here are some innovative brands making cool sunglasses with wood and bamboo frames:

 As the name implies, Woodies is all about wood sunglasses.
 Their brand has a fun retro vibe, but their materials, including polarized lenses, are all cutting edge.
 The company is devoted to making petrol-plastic a thing of the past.

 Woodies offers a broad selection of men’s and women’s frame shapes in an impressive collection of woods, including rose wood, zebra wood, walnut, and more.
 They make some styles of bamboo sunglasses as well.

 2. Paul Ven Designer Real Wood Sunglasses